Permafrost/Tundra/README.md

       that resolve to null or missing values.
 If not specified, no substitution will be made for keys that resolve to null or missing values.
   * Outputs:
     * `$list` is the resulting IData document list with all variable substitution patterns in all item's values, such as "%key%", replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).

 * #### tundra.list.document:translate

   One-to-one conversion of one IData document list to another IData document list.

   Calls the given translation service, passing the each IData document item in the list as an input, and building a new IData document list from the translated documents returned by the translation service as output.

   * Inputs:
     * `$list` is an IData document list containing items to be translated.
     * `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the given `$document`.

-    * $pipeline is an optional IData document for providing arbitrary variables to the invocations of $service.
+    * `$pipeline` is an optional IData document for providing arbitrary variables to the invocations of `$service`.
     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the given IData document.
       Defaults to $document.
     * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
-Defaults to
+Defaults to `$translation`.
-      $translation.

   * Outputs:
     * `$translations` is the resulting IData document list containing the translated documents.

 * #### tundra.list.document.value:lowercase